DevoInc/python-ds-connector/README.md

 component.
 Note that any object that has a string representation of this form is a valid timestamp.
 For example, a `datetime.datetime` object meets this criteria.
-Warning: historical data should be sent into Devo in order
+Warning: historical data should be sent into Devo in order.

 #### Methods

-`Writer.load(data, tag, historical=True, ts_index=None, ts_name=None, columns=None)`
+`Writer.load(data, tag, historical=True, ts_index=None, ts_name=None, columns=None, linq_func=print)`

 `data`: An iterable of lists or dictionaries.
 Each element of the iterable should represent a row of the data to be uploaded.
 If the iterable is of dictionaries, each dictionary should have the column names as keys and the data as values.

 `tag`: Full name of the table to load the data into.

 `historical`: Denotes if the data being uploaded has an associated historical timestamp.
-If historical is false, all data is uploaded with the current timestamp.
-If historical is True, either ts_index or ts_name must be specified.
+If `historical` is `False`, all data is uploaded with the current timestamp.
+If `historical` is `True`, either `ts_index` or `ts_name` must be specified.

-`ts_index`: Use when historical is True and data is an iterable of lists.  ts_index is an int that specifies the list index that contains the historical timestamp.
+`ts_index`: Use when `historical` is `True` and data is an iterable of lists.  `ts_index` is an `int` that specifies the list index that contains the historical timestamp.

-`ts_name`: Use when historical is True and data is an iterable of dictionaries.  ts_name specifies key of the dictionary that contains the historical timestamp.
+`ts_name`: Use when `historical` is `True` and data is an iterable of dictionaries.  `ts_name` specifies key of the dictionary that contains the historical timestamp.

-`columns` If data is an iterable of lists, columns can optionally be specified to include column names in the generated Linq that parses the uploaded data.
-See the section on accessing uploaded data
+`columns`: If data is an iterable of lists, columns can optionally be specified to include column names in the generated Linq that parses the uploaded data.
+See the section on accessing uploaded data.

+`linq_func`: A callback function to process the Linq generated when loading data.
+The function will be called with the generated linq as its only argument.
+The return value of `linq_func` will be returned by this method.
+Note that `linq_func` will be called before the data is actually uploaded to ensure the linq is processed in the case of continuous uploads.
+Common use cases are writing the linq to a file or returning the linq.
+Set `linq_func` to `None` to not generate and process the linq.
+See the section on accessing uploaded data for more information.

-`Writer.load_file(file_path, tag, historical=True, ts_index=None, ts_name=None, header=False, columns=None)`
+`Writer.load_file(file_path, tag, historical=True, ts_index=None, ts_name=None, header=False, columns=None, linq_func=print)`

 `file_path`: path to a csv file containing the data to be uploaded as a string